-Form Cut manufactures millions of pins annually.
+Form Cut manufactures millions of straight pins, terminal pins, hermetic pins, and connector pins annually.
 Sizes range from the ultra small — .020″ in length – to strip as wide as 2”.
 Materials include all formable metals; specialty hermetic sealing alloys such as 52 Alloy; Kovar®; nickel & nickel alloys; 426 Alloy; all grades of stainless steel; and copper and brass alloys, as well as pre-plated materials and precious and exotic alloys (Platinum/Iridium, Niobium).

 We can also combine multiple processes depending on your application, including stamping, bending, milling, and machining.

 With their flattened and pierced ends, these types of pins are used for threading wire through the opening or cutout and then soldering it.
 The four non-copper pins are made from 52 Alloy, a metal used for glass or hermetically sealed assemblies.
 Pictured sizes range from 0.030” to 0.093” diameter by 0.5” to 0.75” long, but are available in diameters ranging from 0.020″ to 0.156″, and lengths from 0.200″ to over 5″.